slayer6409/Emergency-Dice-Updated/README.md

 * Gives you infinite stamina
 * Teleports you to the ship with your items
 * Spawns a random item from the shop
+* Makes everything in your inventory a bit lighter
+* Spawns a bunch of pokeballs of different tiers (Needs LethalMon)
+* Spawns Crystal Rays Inside (Needs LethalThings)

 ### Mixed

 * Swaps places with another player
+* Sends Everyone to a random player
+* Makes Everyone a bit drunk (TZP)
+* Delayed Roll
+* Spawns A few Lasso men inside

 ### Bad